 - In December 2017, Dr Mat Timmis was accredited by the British Association for Sport and Exercise Science (BASES) for applied sport/exercise science pedagogy and is one of a handful people in the country who have achieved this award.

 We support the development of teaching excellence by annually offering any colleagues who are involved in teaching or supporting learning, the chance to be awarded a grant which they may use to develop their teaching practice.
-Many of these projects result in enhancements to the student learning experience, and are saved in our Pedagogic Resource Directory, which you are free to access.
+Many of these projects result in enhancements to the student learning experience, and are saved in our Pedagogic Resource Directory (under construction in new location), which you are free to access.

 We have a thriving community of academics who are committed to improving learning and teaching practice.
 They're supported by Anglia Learning & Teaching.